 But, there are several instances where allocation of TSP funds was done to departments which have zero or least impact on the tribal communities.
 Like Home and Industry department which received Rs.
 21.43 and 10.79 crores respectively during the year 2010.
 Similarly in 2011, Rs 16.92 and Rs17.97 crores were sanctioned to these departments respectively.

-Diversion of TSP funds is against the Planning Commission Guideline as the guidelines clearly states that TSP funds are non-divertible.
+Planning Commission guidelines clearly state that TSP funds are non-divertible.
 Yet, the Odisha state government diverted Rs 6 and Rs 5 Crores of TSP funds for construction of a Flyover at Rajmahal Square in Bhubaneswar, and improvement of the Daya Canal on the city outskirt respectively.

 The Comptroller and Auditor General recorded this large scale diversion of funds from TSP to other projects describing it as highly irregular and completely inadmissible, recommending a thorough investigation into this massive lapse in the budgetary control mechanism.
 Regrettably, to date nothing has been done in this regard.